naivary/govm/README.md

 compared to a native linux machine.

 ## Disk-Size
-Becuase the disk-size config in vagrant is currently [experimental](https://www.vagrantup.com/docs/disks/usage) there are still some issues using it with WSL.
+Because the disk-size config in vagrant is currently [experimental](https://www.vagrantup.com/docs/disks/usage) there are still some issues using it with WSL.
 There is a way around using `Git-Bash` but it is not recommended to use it, if you wish to work with wsl afterwards to manage those virtual-machines.

 # Best-practices
 Here are some best practices that you may follow.
 It is just a recommendation because the software was mostly tested with these practices and will promise